SentinelXResearch/CertGaurd/README.md

 1. Download the compiled binary from the Releases page.

-2. Make the binary executable:
+2. Make the binary executable

    ```bash
    chmod +x certguard